-Mr. Parrinello counsels clients and litigates issues involving the constitutionality of governmental regulations, the legality of state and local initiatives and referenda, property rights and rent control, government licensing, Indian gaming and voting rights.
-He has successfully represented clients at all levels of the state and federal courts including the United States and California Supreme Courts.
+James Parrinello is a founder and former senior partner of the firm and now serves as Of Counsel.
+An experienced litigator, he counsels clients and litigates issues involving the constitutionality of governmental regulations, complex property rights and rent control issues, the legality of state and local initiatives and referenda, and government licensing.
+He has successfully argued and won cases at all levels of the state and federal courts including the United States and California Supreme Courts, and in administrative tribunals.

 He was a Governor’s appointee to the California Citizens Commission on Ballot Initiatives, has served on the faculty of the Hastings Trial and Appellate Advocacy program and has been a guest lecturer at Berkeley Law and Stanford Law School.

 - A precedent-setting United States Supreme Court victory upholding, by an 8-1 vote, the First Amendment rights of citizens to make campaign contributions supporting or opposing state and local initiatives and referenda, in Citizens Against Rent Control v.
 Berkeley, 454 U.S. 290 (1981)

 - Invalidating a 2013 San Francisco ordinance which imposed a ten-year ban on unit mergers as preempted by the Ellis Act, in San Francisco Apartment Assn., et al., v.
 City & County of San Francisco, 3 Cal.
 App.
 5th 463 (2016).

 - Striking down a California Fair Political Practices Commission regulation restricting contributions to candidate controlled ballot measure committees, because it exceeded the Commission’s statutory powers, in Citizens to Save California v.
 California Fair Political Practices Commission, 145 Cal.
 App.
 4th 736 (2006).